Here’s how a large fancy color rough stone cracked during polishing, with a huge loss to the owner

 In this article FCRF continues to raise awareness about issues that are generally hidden from the professional public.
 In a unique achievement, FCRF was able to get hold of a fully documented case in which the polishing of a high value stone went terribly wrong, with photos that illustrate each stage.
 This is an exceptional opportunity to illustrate the risks that manufacturers face and the possible gloomy outcome.

-The beautiful 16.56 carat hexagon rough was bought In July 2016 at a diamond auction conducted by a Russian diamond producer.
-The stone had a very strong yellow saturation and was expected to yield a 9.5 carat vivid yellow cushion cut in a VS clarity grade.
+The 16.56-carat hexagon rough diamond was bought in July 2016 at a diamond auction conducted by a South African diamond producer.
+The stone had a very strong yellow saturation and was expected to yield a 9.5-carat vivid yellow cushion cut with VS clarity.

 The 16.56 Vivid Yellow Rough

-Before beginning the polishing process, the stone was checked thoroughly for any internal tension it might have.
-The findings showedthat the stone had very low tension and therefore was safe to work on.
+Before beginning the polishing process, the stone was thoroughly checked for any internal tension.
+The findings showed very low tension, indicating it was safe to work on.

-As this stone showed low stress, it was put into a laser sawing machine which successfully resulted in two parts, as shown in the picture.
+Since this stone showed low stress, it was put into a laser sawing machine, successfully resulting in two parts.

 The two parts after the laser sawing